Róbert Vittek: International career

-Vittek was part of the Slovak national team since 2001.
+Vittek became part of Slovak national team in 2001.
 His tally of 81 caps makes him their third most-capped player after Miroslav Karhan and Marek Hamšík.
 Vittek scored Slovakia's first ever goal at a World Cup, netting in the 1–1 draw with New Zealand on 15 June 2010.
-Vittek also scored two goals against defending World Cup holders Italy on 24 June 2010 to knock them out of the competition and subsequently ensured that Slovakia progressed to the 2010 FIFA World Cup knockout stage.
+Vittek also scored two goals against defending World Cup holders Italy on 24 June 2010 to knock them out of the competition, leading Slovakia to progress to the 2010 FIFA World Cup knockout stage.
 On 28 June 2010, Slovakia lost 2–1 to the Netherlands in their first knockout stage match, in which Vittek converted a last-minute penalty to become Slovakia's top international scorer.
 With four goals in the competition, he also became the joint top scorer at the stage that Slovakia were knocked out.
 He scored only one goal fewer than Germany's Thomas Müller, who won the Golden Boot.

-After the World Cup, Vittek was not a regular on the team in the Euro 2012 qualifiers, playing in only three matches as Slovakia failed to qualify for UEFA Euro 2012 by ending fourth in their group.
-Vittek also didn't feature in Slovakia's 2014 World Cup qualifiers.
+Following the 2010 World Cup, Vittek was not a regular on the team in the Euro 2012 qualifiers, playing in only three matches as Slovakia failed to qualify for UEFA Euro 2012 by ending fourth in their group.
+Vittek also did not feature in Slovakia's 2014 World Cup qualifiers.
 After a period of national wilderness of almost two years, Vittek was chosen in the squad for Slovakia's Euro 2016 qualifiers against Spain and Ukraine.
 He was an unused substitute in the 2–0 defeat to Spain but started in the 0–0 draw against Ukraine.

+Personal life

+Vittek is married to Slovak businesswoman Patrícia Vittek, whom he met during his playing career for Hamburger SV.